jacksnxly/lean_startup_bootcamp/README.md

 4.  **Iterative Development:** We will adapt and improve our product based on feedback and metrics.
 5.  **Pivot or Persevere:** If our initial idea doesn't gain traction, we will pivot to a new approach.

+## Features

+*   **Landing Page:**
+    *   Redesigned UI with modern components (Shadcn UI, Tailwind).
+    *   Dynamic video background in the hero section.
+    *   Sections for Features, Activities (More Than Just a Club), Social Proof (Testimonials), and How It Works.
+    *   Header navigation links scroll to corresponding page sections.
+    *   Added a "Past Events" section showcasing recent activities.
+    *   Footer with relevant links.
+*   **Activity Exploration (/explore):**
+    *   Interactive map displaying activity locations (Leaflet).

 ## Team Members

 *   [Team Member 1 Name] - [Role]